 Consequently, the high production of biomass in forests permits greater entry of organic material in the soil than in cultivated soil.
 A vegetation cover with a robust and healthy appearance therefore is an indicator of adequate soil fertility.
 When land is cultivated levels of organic material generally diminish because revolving and de-structuring the soil exposes organic materials present to the attack of microorganisms.

-However, agronomists can recommend productive strategies using soil conservation techniques associated with permanent land cover and the management of organic material in no tillage systems and organic agriculture, all of which increase organic material in soil.
+go to site However, agronomists can recommend productive strategies using soil conservation techniques associated with permanent land cover and the management of organic material in no tillage systems and organic agriculture, all of which increase organic material in soil.
 This view attributes to soil a role in acting as a source and storage place or sink for carbon stocks, the amount of which depend on the relative rates of incorporation and decomposition of carbon by the organisms present in the soil.
 Soil with different layers of arboreal vegetation and crops also protects surface soil from the impact of rain water and erosion.

 The depth and diversity of root systems also improves soil aggregation and porosity, which benefits water infiltration and accumulation in the soil.
 The difference between them is that while researchers are interested in evaluating soil potential for production, they are also interested in understanding the internal functioning of the indicators and how processes are caused.